ssbc/envelope-js/test/generate/README.md

 This folder is for generating example test vectors

+Run `npm run generate` to generate all test-vectors.

-The results can then be copied into the `envelope-spec/vectors`
+The results can then be copied into the `envelope-spec/vectors`.
+Vectors in `envelope-spec` form the foundation of our tests.